PureCrimsun/PureCrimsun.github.io/_posts/2022-02-16-The-first-day-of-sharing.md

 Today in my classes I learned what a nano server is.
 I learned that it is a server with a very limited user interface and that the only way to manage anything deeper then the set up is to use remote management tools.

 I also started learning about IPv4 addressing.
-From TryHackMe I already knew but TCP and UDP were and how they both worked.
+From TryHackMe I had learned some things about what IP's were but I dont have the best understanding of them.
-In this section of the class though
+In this section that I am working on I am excited to learn more about IPs and what a Subnet Mask is.